gorse-io/gitrec/README.md

 <img width="480px" src="assets/architecture.png">

 - The trending crawler crawls trending repositories and insert them into Gorse as new items.
-- The user starred crawler crawls user starred repositories and insert them into Gorse as new fewdback.
+- The user starred crawler crawls user starred repositories and insert them into Gorse as new feedback.
 - GitRec web service pulls recommendations from Gorse and show to users.
 It also submits a crawling request to the user starred crawler when a new user signed in.

 ## Quick Start